Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Introduction

 Active matter systems, consisting of self-driven units, exhibit emergent properties which defy the laws of equilibrium statistical mechanics~\cite{Ramaswamy2010,Marchetti1}.
-The majority of studies in the last decades have focused on active particles moving in the realm of low Reynolds numbers, {\it e.g.} bacteria and active colloids whose motion is overdamped~\cite{Marchetti1,ABP-review}.
-However, a wide range of macroscopic organisms including birds, fish, worms, as well as synthesized agents such as microflyers~\cite{Scholz_18,3Dmicroflyer,lowen2020} and shaken granulate chains~\cite{granular_chain}, often having elongated flexible shapes, exhibit non-negligible inertial effects on their dynamics.
-Indeed, recent studies have revealed significant inertial effects on dynamics of individual and collectives of point-like and rigid active particles \cite{lowen2020, Scholz_18, Malakar, jahanshahi,inertial_flock_21,Inertial_AOUP,ABP_diffusion,trappped_ABP_inertia,Dai_inertia,Ineria_time_dependent,lowen-AOUP,caprini2022role}.
+The majority of recent studies have focused on active particles moving in the realm of low Reynolds numbers, {\it e.g.} bacteria and active colloids whose motion is overdamped~\cite{Marchetti1,ABP-review}.
+However, a wide range of macroscopic organisms including birds, fish, snakes, as well as synthesized agents such as microflyers~\cite{Scholz_18,3Dmicroflyer,lowen2020} and shaken granulate chains~\cite{granular_chain} often have elongated flexible shapes with non-negligible masses which need to be accounted for description of their dynamics.
+Indeed, recent studies have revealed significant inertial effects on dynamics of individual and collectives of isotropic and rigid active particles \cite{lowen2020, Scholz_18, Malakar, jahanshahi,inertial_flock_21,Inertial_AOUP,ABP_diffusion,trappped_ABP_inertia,Dai_inertia,Ineria_time_dependent,lowen-AOUP,caprini2022role}.
 Notably, inertia enhances diffusive dynamics of active Brownian particles~\cite{Scholz_18,lowen2020,lowen-AOUP}, unlike their passive counterparts which do not hold any memory of inertia at long times.
-These findings raise the interesting question whether inertia induces memory effects and enhanced dynamics for active macroscopic systems with flexible bodies like fishes and snakes.
-Presently, consequences of inertia on shape and dynamics of macroscopic active systems remain an open question.
+These findings raise the interesting question whether inertia induces memory effects and enhanced dynamics for active macroscopic systems with flexible bodies like fishes and snakes. \\